 Note: The REGBASE command does not automatically modify the INITRG register.
 It is the responsibility of the user to ensure that the INITRG register is modified either manually or through the execution of user code.

-The REGBASE command may not be used when operating D-Bug12 in EVB mode.
-If the REGBASE command is entered while in 'EVB' mode, an error message is displayed and command execution will be terminated.
+The REGBASE command may not be used when D-Bug12 is operated in the EVB mode.